GeorgeHorsey/Commands/Windows Command Prompt/Check System for ECC Memory.md

-Run the following command in command promot to check if the system you are on has ECC memory of not.
+Run the following command in command promot to check if the system you are on has ECC memory.

 ``wmic MEMORYCHIP get DataWidth,TotalWidth``

-Example output
+Example output:

 //ECC Memory